 You could repost your question and add Intellectual Property to your categories.
 Attorneys who work in that area would be likelier to recognize the issues that concern you than ordinary Business Law/Business Formation attorneys.
 Good luck

 I've been selling Nordic Naturals Ultimate Omega 180 gelcaps for a few years.
 I typically buy from ebay and then sell them for more on Amazon.
 Therefore, I'm not an "authorized" seller to Nordic Naturals.
-Since I bought these items legally on ebay, is this still a violation of their Intellectual...
+Since I bought these items legally on ebay, is this still a violation...
 Read more »

 It might still be trademark infringement.
 Just because you purchased the item on eBay doesn't mean it's a genuine product, or that your listing isn't causing consumer confusion.
 The eBay seller may be selling fakes or knockoffs.
-If so, then re-selling them on Amazon may be trademark infringement....Read more »
+If so, then re-selling them on Amazon may be trademark...Read more »

 I made a "bunch" of Harry Potter robes for 18 inch dolls and put them on my esty shop.
 I listed them AS "Harry Potter robes for 18 inch dolls".
 After a week or so a spokesman for Warner Bro. submitted a notice of trademark infringement and Etsy took down the robes.
-IN that notice were trademark...
+IN that...
 Read more »

 I am an artist wishing to sell posters with quotes from Marcus Aurelius' "Meditations".
 However, I would like to use the wording from a translation published in 2003.
 Is it legal for me to do this without compensating the publisher or translator?